Softcom-Technologies-Organization/SenslerdeutschesWoerterbuch/GETTING-STARTED.md

 # Getting Started
 The application consists of multiple more or less independent parts.
-For each part you can find more detailed information in the Makrdown files inside the directories.
+For each part you can find more detailed information in the Markdown files inside the directories.

 ## Frontend
 Angular with Angular Material is used for the Frontend. `./frontend/`.

 ## Proxy
-Nginx is used to a) serve the frontend and b) to forward requests to Elasticsearch. `./docker/proxy/`.
+Nginx is used to
+  - a) serve the frontend and
+  - b) to forward requests to Elasticsearch. `./docker/proxy/`.

 ## Parsing
 The data for the dictionary is only available as semi-structured CSV or PDFs used for printing.
 Python scripts are used to parse those files to make the compatible and searchable with Elastic.
 [Read more](./parsing/README.md)